nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-07-intellectual_property_corporation.md

 title: "Intellectual Property Strategies - Protecting & Monetizing Your Corporation's Innovations"
 layout: post
 date: 2023-08-07
-update_date: 2023-09-05
+update_date: 2023-09-13
 author: jack_nicholaisen
-summary: "Are you an entrepreneur or business owner looking to drive innovation, create competitive advantages, and ensure long-term business success?
-Then protecting and monetizing your intellectual property (IP) is crucial.
-In this article, we will discuss the importance of corporate IP strategies and provide insights into protecting and monetizing your company's innovations."
+summary: "Drive innovation and success by protecting and monetizing your IP.
+Learn the importance of corporate IP strategies and safeguard your company's ideas."
 permalink: /corporation/intellectual-property/
 ---